 By splitting functional and business use cases across accounts, it is feasible to associate each account to a billing or project number.
 The master account will be able to report on each linked account, as well as totals for all accounts.

 Consolidated billing.
 AWS supports multiple accounts through the consolidated billing feature.
 One account acts as the master and consumes all the billing information from other linked accounts.
-Billing for each linked account can be analysed individually and volume discounts will be aggregated and applied across all linked accounts.
+Billing for each linked account can be analyzed individually and volume discounts will be aggregated and applied across all linked accounts.
 It is not recommended to create any resources in the master billing account.
 Once a process is in place for linking accounts to a master billing account, architects and engineers can begin to create accounts for departments, products and production environments.
 There is no hard and fast rule to the number of accounts; each should be created based on the need of the application and resource access.
 One solution may involve creating two dedicated accounts for a particular department.
 That department could then perform on non-production development (dev, test and QA) in one account and use the second for production.

 Cross-Account Access.
 AWS recently made available Cross-Account Access for the AWS Console.
 Cross-Account Access is based on the long established use of Identity and Access Management (IAM) roles that are also used for federated single-sign-on and EC2 instance profiles.
 Once a user gains access to the console in one account, they are allowed to switch to other pre-approved accounts at will.
 There is no need to sign out of the first account or try to manage multiple browsers.